 Or, your company may profess to be creative and innovative.
 But if you’ve been doing the same thing in the same way for years, and you’re not open to change, it’s going to be hard to convince your employees that you’re an innovative organization.
-And as a result of the culture you’ve created, your employees are not going to continue to present new ideas that they know will be rejected.
-They learn that “creativity” is just a slogan, or a core value, but the company isn’t really committed to it so they stop bucking against the system.
+And as a result of the culture you’ve created, your employees will not continue to present new ideas that they know will be rejected.
+They learn that “creativity” is just a slogan or a core value, but the company isn’t really committed to it, so they stop bucking against the system.

-And once they know what the company wants, expects or demands, the employees will align themselves with the “true” values of the company and work to meet that goal.
+And once they know what the company wants, expects, or demands, the employees will align themselves with the “true” values and work to meet that goal.

 To create the type of culture you want, you need to hire people with the type of attitude and work ethic you desire.
 And once you hire those people, invest in them.
-Invest in their training and education.
-And then, treat them as valued members of the organization.
+Invest in training and education.
+And then treat them as valued members of the organization.

 It’s up to you to create the culture.
 Good or bad, your company is what you make it.